Recognising and awarding staff members' green habits at work.

 David is a PhD student who has implemented a lab plastic recycling scheme within his lab in Biology.
 David has been practical and approachable during the implementation of this scheme and has worked with Lab members in a pragmatic way to ensure that recycling is not a time consuming or onerous task.
 This recycling scheme is now being introduced department wide by Biology which would greatly reduce plastic waste in the Department.

 Jenny played a huge part in making sure Biology is a sustainable department within the University.
-This year Jenny has championed the Green Impact project to the department resulting in a huge increase in participation going from 3 to 7 teams, with a mixture of Lab and Office entries.
+This year Jenny has championed the Green Impact project to the department resulting in a huge increase in participation going from three to seven teams, with a mixture of Lab and Office entries.

 To make successful teams for Biology, Jenny has arranged meetings over the year specifically for the Green Impact project.
 Jenny has made a huge difference to the department’s sustainability impact.
 She is Secretary for the Biology Environmental Performance Group, a role she always goes the extra mile for, making sure the group is discussing new ideas, positive changes and driving the way forward with new sustainability initiatives.
 Jenny is a true advocate for sustainability.